joemoose/psiops/docs/character.md

 Your character is a highly trained military professional capable of almost any action.
 However, *advanced specializations* increase the likelihood of success on related tasks.
 See [Using Advanced Specializations](playing.md).

-Many of the specializations listed below, such as survival and evasion, are part of standard special forces training.
+Many of the specializations listed below, such as *survival and evasion*, are part of standard special forces training.
 Specializations are advanced courses and certifications beyond basic training.

 Unlike *attributes*, your advanced specializations aren’t given numerical ratings.
 You either have the specialization, or you don’t.